sdgilley/search-images/README.md

 * If the file contains the search term, it is added to the results with status showing the term found.
 * If the file can't be processed, it is added to the results with a status of "unknown".
 You'll need to manually inspect these files.
 * If an image doesn't contain the search term, you won't see it it in the results.
+* Use the resulting .md file to preview all the images that contain the search term.